 The third tip is from Jonda Beattie.

-"Create a landing pad near your main entry/exit door for backpacks, shoes, lunch boxes, and other activity-related items.
+"Create a landing pad near your main entry/exit door for backpacks, shoes (Affiliate Link), lunch boxes (Affiliate Link), and other activity-related items.
 This way, everyone will know where things are, and they won’t be searching around the house looking for lost or misplaced items.
-Near your landing pad, have a master checklist for the kids to check before leaving each day.
-The list can include: Do you have your homework, signed papers, lunchbox, lunch money, after-school activity/necessities, keys, gym clothes, band instruments?" ~ Liana George
+Near your landing pad, have a master checklist (Affiliate Link) for the kids to check before leaving each day.
+The list can include: Do you have your homework, signed papers, lunchbox, lunch money, after-school activity/necessities, keys, gym clothes (Affiliate Link), band instruments?" ~ Liana George

 Feel free to share the images above to share these great tips!

-There are so many things that come about during the school year that you may want to keep; We are sharing a few apps to stay organized with all those keepsake items.
+There are so many things that happen during the school year that you may want to keep; we are sharing a few apps to help you stay organized with all those keepsake items.

 Visit our back-to-school student challenge for a compressive step-by-step guide to get your child organized.